At a Glance

 β¨Know Your Subject Inside Out

 Make sure you have a deep understanding of Operational Research, especially the topics you'll be teaching.
-Be prepared to discuss concepts like linear programming and optimisation in detail, as well as how you would approach teaching these subjects.
+Be prepared to discuss linear programming and optimisation methods in detail, as well as how you would approach teaching these concepts to students.

 β¨Showcase Your Teaching Philosophy